ryanyearsley/ryanyearsley.github.io/index.md

 ## About Me

 <div class="image-container">
-<img class="profile-picture" src="docs/assets/images/Yearsley_ProfilePic_Cropped.png">
-<p>Hello!
+<p class="item">>Hello!
 I'm a software engineer with a focus on game development.
 I have a diverse background, ranging from enterprise application software to virtual reality.</p>
-<p>I believe in the power of games to entertain, educate, and inspire, and I am dedicated to contributing my skills and creativity to the ever-evolving world of technology.</p>
+<p class="item">I believe in the power of games to entertain, educate, and inspire, and I am dedicated to contributing my skills and creativity to the ever-evolving world of technology.</p>
+<img class="profile-picture" src="docs/assets/images/Yearsley_ProfilePic_Cropped.png">
 </div>

 ## Demo Reel